gruppe-adler/grad_trenches/README.md

 Contributions and bug reports are well appreciated.
 Feel free to fork this project or to create issues.
 #### Bugreports
 When encountering an error message when placing a trench please atatch your RPT-File so we can directly analyze the problem.

+## Automatic Terrain Texture path (disabled by default)
+This feature will try to gather the right path from the game data.
+This does not always work.

 ## Add own map
 It is not possible to automaticially get the path to the ground texture.
 Therefore maps have to be included in a config to work with GRAD trenches.
 This config is located [here](https://github.com/gruppe-adler/grad_trenches/blob/master/addons/functions/CfgWorldsTextures.hpp).